-Additionally, the size of the router bit shaft is thought to be relative to size of the router you are using.
-Actually the size of the router is more relative to the power you want to use on different applications.
-A 2.5 hp router for example will typically come with a 1/2″ collet for 1/2″ router bit shank.
-Due to the horse power of the router it is anticipated you will use bigger router bit shank for bigger jobs which will need more power.
+Additionally, the size of the router bit shaft is thought to be relative to the size of the router you are using.
+Actually, the size of the router is more relative to the power you want to use on different applications.
+A 2.5 hp router for example will typically come with a 1/2″ collet for a 1/2″ router bit shank.
+Due to the horsepower of the router, it is anticipated you will use a bigger router bit shank for bigger jobs which will need more power.

 There are advantages to using a 1/2″ router bit shank over the 1/4″ router bit shank.

-Mass – A 1/2″ router bit shank typically means the router bit itself is bigger and would be able, along with the bigger router horse power, remove more wood material.
+Mass – A 1/2″ router bit shank typically means the router bit itself is bigger and would be able, along with the bigger router horsepower, to remove more wood material.

-Grip – Due the the bigger shank size it has more space for the collet to grip.
+Grip – Due to the bigger shank size it has more space for the collet to grip.
 This works very well if you using the routing bit to cut out different wood signs.

 Collets – What Is A Collet And How Deep To Insert The Router Bit

-A big question which is asked all the time is how far into the collet do you place the router bit.
-There is room for a lot of conversation to this subject as there are varying opinions.
+A big question that is asked all the time is how far into the collet do you place the router bit.
+There is room for a lot of conversation on this subject as there are varying opinions.